LacunaOmnibus/MontyLacuna/README.md

 - Announcement

 ## TBD
-- The Space Station modules haven't been done (whoops).
-I started on policestation.py, but that needs to be finished and the rest need to be added and completed.
+- The Space Station modules haven't been completed.
+  - I'm up to working on Parliament, which is only partway done.
+- I've started to re-organize the buildings/ modules into subdirectories for sanity.
+  Finish that.
+Remember to update __init__.py when moving a file.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
   - installing modules via pip or however it works on windows.